ProjectMirador/mirador-awesome/README.md

 - [Mirador LDN Plugin](https://github.com/jeffreycwitt/mirador-ldn-plugin) - A experimental plugin for incorporating supplemental IIIF content into Mirador via Linked Data Notifications.
 - [Mirador Disable Zoom](https://github.com/UCLALibrary/mirador-disable-zoom) - A Mirador plugin that allows users to disable (and re-enable) zoom controls per window.
 - [Mirador Sync Windows](https://github.com/UCLALibrary/mirador-sync-windows) - A Mirador plugin that allows users to mirror actions performed in one window in one or more other windows.
+- [Mirador Share Workspace](https://github.com/UCLALibrary/mirador-share-workspace) - A Mirador plugin that allows users to share workspaces across workstations.
+- [Mirador Ruler](https://github.com/UCLALibrary/mirador-ruler) - A Mirador plugin that allows users to overlay a configurable ruler on any window.

 ## Mirador-Based Tools